Get Cumbria Buzzing!

 This is largely due to the intensification of agriculture, the increased urbanisation of our villages, towns and cities, and the construction and expansion of major road networks.
 Much of the remaining flower rich habitat on which our pollinators depend, is now seriously fragmented or degraded.

-To combat this loss, we’re working with local communities, and we have joined forces with Highways England and a wide range of partners to take action for pollinators across North West Cumbria.
+To combat this loss, we’re working with local communities, and we have joined forces with National Highways (formerly Highways England) and a wide range of partners to take action for pollinators across North West Cumbria.

-Our partners include: Copeland Borough Council, Allerdale Borough Council, Solway Coast AONB, Butterfly Conservation, Buglife, Cumbria Biodiversity Centre, Highways England, Workington Nature Partnership, National Trust and Florence Arts Centre.
+Our partners include: Copeland Borough Council, Allerdale Borough Council, Solway Coast AONB, Butterfly Conservation, Buglife, Cumbria Biodiversity Centre, National Highways (formerly Highways England), Workington Nature Partnership, National Trust and Florence Arts Centre.

 Together, we will create 115 hectares of wildflower rich habitat across North West Cumbria to help boost pollinators - that's an area half the size of Maryport.